 Jim Devlin is a founding partner and CEO of land and business development, director and secretary of Suemaur Exploration & Production LLC and its affiliated entities.
 He is a certified professional landman.
 Devlin is chairman of NAPE operators committee and is past secretary of the executive committee of the American Association of Professional Landmen (AAPL).
 He also is a long- serving director of the AAPL and is past chairman of the AAPL ethics, forms, annual meeting and the education committees.
 Devlin served on several additional committees within the AAPL, including the nominations committee, long range planning committee, publications committee and the issues management committee.
 TIPRO, in conjunction with the AAPL, AAPG and publishers of Texas Monthly magazine, named Devlin as “Best Landman” in its 2013 Texas Top Producers awards program.
 Devlin graduated from the University of Texas at Austin with a bachelor’s degree in business administration, majoring in petroleum land management.
 He is a founding member of the executive council of the University of Texas McCombs School of Business’ Energy Management Program.

-John Howie, Senior Vice President, Upstream, for Tellurian Inc., has more than three decades of experience managing and investing upstream energy assets, deploying some $2 billion in equity and debt across 80-plus companies and projects.
+John Howie has over three decades of experience managing and investing in upstream energy assets, deploying ~$2 Bn in equity and debt across 80 + companies and projects.
 He was most recently president of Impact Natural Resources, a private upstream company with production in the Gulf Coast and Permian Basin and evaluations in select North American basins.
-He was a Founder of Parallel Resource Partners and a member of the board of managers and the investment committee of the $700-million private-equity fund.
-He led Goldman Sachs E&P Capital, a staff of technical and financial professionals, investing over $1 Billion in upstream opportunities and was a managing director at EnCap Investments LP and held engineering, finance and management positions with Range Resources, Apache and Amoco.
-He holds a B.S. in Chemical Engineering from New Mexico State and is a Professional Engineer in the state of Texas, member of Society of Petroleum Engineers, The Society of Petroleum Evaluation Engineers and the Houston Producers Forum.
+He was a Founder of Parallel Resource Partners and a member of Board of Managers and the Investment committee of the $700 million private equity fund.
+He led Goldman Sachs E&P Capital, a staff of technical and financial professionals, investing over $1 Billion in upstream opportunities.
+He served as a Managing Director at EnCap Investments and held engineering, finance and management positions with Range Resources, Apache, and Amoco.
+John has a B.S. in Chemical Engineering from New Mexico State and is a Professional Engineer in the state of Texas, member of Society of Petroleum Engineers, The Society of Petroleum Evaluation Engineers and the Houston Producers Forum.